fhiso/legacy-format/iri-data-model.md

 Additional white space may be inserted between tokens without changing meaning.

 {.note} GEDCOM did not define if a missing component should be taken to mean 0 or unknown.
-Common practice appears to be that `3d` means `0y 0m 3d` and `2m 3d` means `0y 2m 3d`, but whether `1y` means `1y 0m 0d` or "an unknown value between `1y 0m 0d` and `1y 12m 30d`" was not specified, and it is likely that both uses are common in practice.
+Common practice appears to be to assume that larger-resolution missing components are 0, but smaller are unknown.
+Thus, `2m` would be taken to mean  between `0y 2m 0d` and `0y 2m 30d`.
+However, this practice is not explicit in GEDCOM and data that violates it are likely present in the wild.

 ### Date formats